 Suzuki claims that the Swace will deliver up to 64.2mpg on the combined cycle, with a total range of over 700 miles on a single tank of fuel.
 On our own test, which included quite a bit of motorway driving, we managed just under 50mpg, so it's not too much of a stretch to think that the Swace could get close to the higher figure - particularly if you were to factor in more urban driving to the overall mix, where the electrical hybrid system is able to provide more assistance and helps to reduce fuel economy.

-Perhaps more importantly for company car drivers is that the Swace has CO2 emissions of just 99g/km, which gives it a 23 per cent Benefit-in-Kind rate for 2021/22.
-The similar Toyota Corolla Touring Sports, with CO2 emissions of 103g/km, has a 24 per cent BiK rating, with the Skoda Octavia Estate range starting from 26 per cent.
+Perhaps more importantly for company car drivers is that the Swace has CO2 emissions of just 103g/km, which gives it a 25 per cent Benefit-in-Kind rate for 2022/23.
+The Toyota Corolla Touring Sports also has CO2 emissions starting from 103g/km, but in higher-spec form this rises to 127g/km.

 You won’t pay too much to insure a Suzuki Swace as the SZ-T model is in group 16, with the SZ5 version just one notch higher in group 17.
 While this sounds pretty attractive, it’s not quite so appealing when compared to close rivals.
 The Toyota Corolla Touring Sports with the same 1.8-litre hybrid engine, in either Icon Tech or Excel specification, receives a group 15 insurance rating.
 The 108bhp Skoda Octavia Estate 1.0-litre e-TEC in SE Technology trim is even cheaper to insure, sitting in group 12.

 After a typical three-year/36,000-mile ownership period, owners can expect the Swace to retain around 50 per cent of its original list price which is on a par with the Toyota Corolla Touring Sports.